CITM-UPC/LilacEngine2/README.md

 Displays the different game objects that are in scene.
 Each of these is displayed with all its components.

 ### Shapes
-Shows different porperties of the game object thats is selected.
+Shows different properties of the game object thats is selected.

 ### Console
 Logs the geometry loading process from ASSIMP as well as other different processes.